iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

     .. md-tab-item:: Exercise

-        Call the IDS validator generic tests for the db_entry with url .................
+        Run the IDS validator generic tests for the db_entry with url .................

     .. md-tab-item:: Solution